Maducarai

-Maducarai is a panchayat village in Nettapakkam Commune in the Union Territory of Puducherry, India.
+Maducarai (மடுகரை) is a panchayat village in Nettapakkam Commune in the Union Territory of Puducherry, India.
 It is also a revenue village under Nettapakkam firka.
 Muducarai consists of two village panchayats namely Maducarai(East) and Maducarai(West).

 Geography

 Maducarai is bordered by Kariamanickam in the east and rest of three sides bordered by Tamil nadu villages.

 Transport

 Maducarai is located at 32 km. from Pondicherry.
 Maducarai can be reached directly by any bus running between Pondicherry and Maducarai.

 Road Network

 Maducarai is connected to Pondicherry by Mangalam - Maducarai State Highway (RC-19).

 Tourism

 Marakaleswarar Temple

 Marakaleswarar Temple is one of the ancient temple in Puducherry.